 In cases where people in shelters are unable to return to their homes for an extended period because they are uninhabitable, FEMA may provide Transitional Shelter Assistance (TSA).
 TSA pays lodging providers directly for short-term accommodations.
 Stays are up to 14 days but can be renewed up to a maximum of 60 days.
 Once families are eligible for FEMA rental assistance and suitable units identified, the move off of TSA.
-FEMA’s Fact Sheet on Transitional Shelter Assistance provides more information.
+FEMA’s web page on Transitional Shelter Assistance provides more information.

 Households receiving HUD assistance, such as those living in Public Housing or receiving Section 8 Housing Choice Voucher assistance, cannot also receive FEMA housing assistance at the same time.
 While a family is out of of their damaged unit, they would use FEMA rental assistance.
 Once they return to the repaired unit, the FEMA assistance is terminated and the HUD assistance renews.
 HUD-assisted households should still apply to FEMA for disaster recovery assistance because the IHP program can help with Other Needs Assistance while the family is dislocated and rebuilding.